 Groundhog Day (February 2)

-Groundhog Day is an opportunity for your customers to do something light and fun.
+Groundhog Day is an American pastime and a chance for advertisers to do something light and fun.
 Everyone will be waiting to see if winter will end early or drag on, which could be a great theme.
 Retailers, restaurants, spas and salons could offer promotions that align with either.
 If the verdict is a longer winter, the special could relate to staying warm.
 If spring is early, they could offer something related to getting ready for warmer weather.
 Social media, mobile messaging and email are ideal channels.

-Another industry that could fit this day is landscaping.
+Another industry that could be a good fit for this day is landscaping.
 Depending on your location, most landscapes are dormant until spring.
 Landscape and sprinkler companies will be eager to fill up their schedules to prepare yards for spring.
 Pitch them some fun creative featuring groundhogs and preparing lawns for warmer days.
 These would be great on social media and display ads.

-On the promotional side, health-centric retailers could promote items relevant to good heart health like certain foods or supplements.
-De-stressing is another way women can reduce the risk of heart disease, so pitching ideas to massage therapists, yoga studios or acupuncturists could be worthwhile as well.
+On the promotional side, health-centric retailers could promote items relevant to good heart health, like certain foods or supplements.
+De-stressing is another way women can reduce the risk of heart disease.
+You could present these ideas to massage therapists, yoga studios or acupuncturists.
 Recommend social media, geofenced display ads and radio spots.

 The Big Game will have many advertisers ready to spend ad dollars.
 Restaurants, especially sports bars, will want to capture business.
 Wing specials are often at the top of the list.
-Advise them to start ads at least two weeks before, so orders come in ahead of the big day.
+Recommend that they start ads at least two weeks before to ensure orders come in ahead of the big day.

 Grocery stores will also want some of the action.
 They’ll likely have beer specials, promotions on snacks and catering options.

-Since we’re talking about food, visual ads will matter.
+Since we’re talking about food, visual ads will be most impactful.
 OTT/CTV is perfect for this and has targeting capabilities.
 Social media ads are another option to create buzz.